A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 The \emph{underlying graph} $G$ of an \acrshort{spa-st} instance $I$ consists of sets of student, project and lecturer vertices.
 Edges exist between a student vertex $s_i$ and a project vertex $p_j$ if $s_i$ finds $p_j$ acceptable.
 Edges exist between a project vertex $p_j$ and lecturer vertex $l_k$ if $l_k$ offers $p_j$.

-The \emph{mapped graph} $G'$ of the underlying graph $G$ of the \acrshort{spa-st} instance $I$ is created in the following way.
+We now introduce the notion of a \emph{mapped graph} $G'$ of the underlying graph $G$ of the \acrshort{spa-st} instance $I$.
+This graph is not created in Algorithm \ref{Alg:APPROX_SPA-S_stable}, but is intended only to make it easier to prove the performance guarantee in Section \ref{spa-st-proofs-sec-32-proofs32}.
+The \emph{mapped graph} $G'$ is created in the following way.
 Let all student vertices remain unchanged.
+Let $M$ be the matching found by Algorithm \ref{Alg:APPROX_SPA-S_stable} for instance $I$ and let $M_{opt}$ be a maximum stable matching in $I$.
 For each lecturer vertex $l_k$ we create multiple \emph{cloned} vertices $l_k^1 \dots l_k^{r_k}$, where $r_k = d_k - |M(l_k) \cap M_{opt}(l_k)|$ and $d_k$ is $l_k$'s capacity.
-Let $M$ be the matching found by Algorithm \ref{Alg:APPROX_SPA-S_stable} for instance $I$ and let $M_{opt}$ be a maximum stable matching in $I$.
 In $G$ there are edges between students and projects, and projects and lecturers, whereas $G'$ contains only edges between students and lecturer clones.